We can guide you through setting up a Work Integrated Learning (WIL) work placement at your organisation to gain the most out of the opportunity.

 Additional support is available from the Work Integrated Learning program or the student’s academic supervisor.
 This checklist guides you through the preparation, the student placement, and the evaluation and reflection afterwards.

 - Create a written proposal of the structured program of work you anticipate the student completing.
 This includes information about your organisation, the purpose and outcomes of the student’s proposed work, and any specific requirements of the student.
-Our expression of interest form for work placements is designed to assist you in preparing a proposal.
+Our work placement expression of interest form is designed to assist you in preparing a proposal.

 - Identify a workplace supervisor for the student who has expertise and experience in the student’s discipline.